alanng10/StandMachine/Docue/a.md

 The Keyboard shown Case alpha color to diff the 2 Case on it.

+The alpha color is easy enough to be diff in it spot by vision.

 The machine has option extern USB Mouse to be tool with Keyboard at same time.
 The Mouse and Keyboard can trigg event at same time.